 The two buttons are a reset button and an NMI (non maskable interrupt) buttons.
 The reset button triggers a hard reset of the processor, whereas the NMI button provides a non maskable interrupt to the code that can be handled (for example) as a soft reset.

-Finally, there is a power plug (micro USB), a power switch and a power LED.
+Finally, there is a power plug (Barrel jack), a power switch and a power LED.

 If you want to build this computer, please see the building the computer page to get more details about what to expect.